n-elia/MAX30102-MicroPython-driver/README.md

 # Maxim MAX30102 MicroPython driver

 A port of the SparkFun driver for Maxim MAX30102 sensor to MicroPython.
 It _should_ work for MAX30105, too.
-Please check this and report in the Discussions section :)
+Please check if it works for MAX30105 and report in the Discussions section :)

 ## Aknowledgements